Matt Wallner Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up the fifth-most home runs in baseball (206 total, 1.3 per game).
+- Athletics pitchers combine to surrender 208 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- The Athletics are sending Estes (0-1) to make his second start of the season.
+- The right-hander's most recent appearance came on Friday against the Detroit Tigers, when he went five innings, surrendering four earned runs while allowing six hits.

-- In his most recent appearance on Wednesday, the right-hander tossed 4 2/3 innings against the Seattle Mariners, allowing five earned runs while surrendering six hits.
+- In 22 games this season, the 24-year-old has put up an ERA of 5.64, with 8.9 strikeouts per nine innings.
+Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.